It probably wasn't that Gibbs was a sociopath.

 But who was he kidding.
 How often did he actually let his temper out?
 Never.
 That's how often.

 "Hey," he said blandly, stepping out of the way and letting the door swing further into the apartment.
-He addressed his wall with, "There's beer in the fridge." as he walked away and slumped onto the couch, giving no shit if Gibbs followed him in or not.
+He dropped his eyes, muttering, "There's beer in the fridge," as he walked away and slumped onto the couch, giving no shit if Gibbs followed him inside or not.

 "You falling apart, DiNozzo?"
 Gibbs was taking up that tone again, as if he'd caught the naughty puppy sulking over being disciplined.
 Maybe he actually thought they hadn't figured it out and that Tony felt guilty the crusty old drunk had been 'kidnapped'.